Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: Introduction

-In this Letter, we report new predictions of \eagle\ simulations regarding the connection of the MZR scatter with the internal kinematics and morphology of galaxies.
+In this Letter, we report new predictions of \eagle\ simulations regarding the connection between MZR scatter and internal morpho-kinematics of galaxies.
 Such trends were not previously reported in MZR studies.
-In a forthcoming article, we address the origin of these metallicity secondary dependences by analysing the formation histories of different galaxy populations.
-This Letter is organised as follows.
+In a forthcoming article, we address the origin of these metallicity secondary dependencies by analysing the formation histories of different galaxy populations.
+This Letter is organized as follows.
 In Section \ref{sec:simulation}, we briefly describe the \eagle\ simulations and the galaxy selection criteria.
-In Section \ref{sec:results}, we analyse the simulated MZR as a function of the morphology and kinematics of the galaxies.
+In Section \ref{sec:mzr_krot}, we analyse the simulated MZR as a function of the morphology and kinematics of the galaxies.
+We discuss the origin of our obtained trends in Section \ref{sec:discussion}.
 We summarise our findings in Section~\ref{conclusions}.